RicardoRam/Notes/Study_tips/Learning_How_To_Learn.md

 ## Tasks List

-Every evening you should write tasks for the next day.
+Before the end of each day you should write tasks for the next day.
 1. Start small with a list you know you can do.
 2. Each task should focus on a process and not the product.
 (Ex.
 Tasks like "Read for 1 hour" instead of "Read chapter 1")
 3. Include a start time and a time where you will quit as well!